briandrum/codes.forchagrin.com/_articles/article-viii-finances-and-taxation.md

 provision therefor is made in the Constitution of the State of Ohio.
 Separate books of account shall be maintained for each Municipally-owned utility.

-## Section VIII-2: Limitation on rate of taxation
+## Section VIII-2: Limitation on Rate of Taxation

 The power of Council to levy taxes shall be subject to the limitations now or hereafter provided by the Constitution and the general laws of the State of Ohio